Nova Scotia Duck Tolling Retriever

 The Nova Scotia Duck Tolling Retriever is a medium-sized gundog bred primarily for hunting.
 It is often referred to as a "toller".
 It is the smallest of the retrievers, and is often mistaken for a small Golden Retriever.
 Tollers are intelligent, eager to please, alert, and energetic.
+The toller also has webbed feet.
 The name "toller" is derived from their ability to lure waterfowl within gunshot range.
+The dog goes up to the water's edge and attracts the ducks so the hunter can shoot them.
+Then they go to retrieve the duck from the water.
 The breed originated in Yarmouth County, Nova Scotia, Canada.
-The American Kennel Club ranks the toller as the 87th most popular dog breed.
+The American Kennel Club ranks the toller as the 69th most popular dog breed.

 History

-The breed was developed in the Acadian community of Little River Harbour in Yarmouth County, Nova Scotia, around the beginning of the 19th century.
+The breed was developed in the Acadian community of Little River Harbour in Yarmouth County, Nova Scotia around the beginning of the 19th century.
 The toller was originally referred to as the Little River Duck Dog before being officially recognized by the Canadian Kennel Club in 1945 as a purebred dog.
-The toller is a mixture of retrievers, spaniels, setters, and possibly a farm collie mongrel, although this has yet to be confirmed.
+The toller is a mixture of retriever, spaniel, setter, and possibly a farm collie mongrel, although the latter has yet to be confirmed.
 The breed was perfected in the second half of the 19th century.

-The breed gained national recognition in 1980, and was declared the provincial dog of Nova Scotia in 1995, when two Nova Scotia Duck Tolling Retrievers were awarded Best in Show at championship events that included many breeds.
+The breed gained national recognition in 1980 and was declared the provincial dog of Nova Scotia in 1995, when two Nova Scotia Duck Tolling Retrievers were awarded Best in Show at championship events that included many breeds.

 Use in hunting

-Tollers are named for their ability to entice or lure waterfowl within gunshot range, called "tolling".
+Tollers are named for their ability to entice or lure waterfowl within gunshot range, which is called "tolling".
 The hunter stays hidden in a blind and sends the dog out to romp and play near the water, usually by tossing a ball or stick to be retrieved.
 The dog's appearance is similar to that of a fox.
 Its unusual activity and white markings pique the curiosity of ducks and geese, which swim over to investigate.

 When the birds are close, the hunter calls the dog back to the blind, then rises, putting the birds to flight and allowing themselves a shot.
-The Toller then retrieves any downed birds.
+The toller then retrieves any downed birds.
 They are particularly suited for retrieving in cold water climates because of their water-repellent double coat.